Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: The conundrum for nonclassical causal inference

-For combinatorial reasons, as the number of parallel runs $N$ gets larger, the proportion of the $M^N$ sequences that present correlations with $X$ and $Y$ decreases and $J/M^N\approx 1$.
-Thus, when $N$ is large enough, the term in the superposition where the verification record reads ``pass'' will dominate almost all of the amplitude.

-Correspondingly, when the verification record is sent out to the rest of the world, there will be a high chance that the message reads ``pass''.
-In this case, the state effectively becomes
+Similarly to the first protocol, as the number of parallel runs $N$ gets larger, for combinatorial reasons the proportion of the $d^N$ sequences that present correlations with $X$ and $Y$ decreases.
+And since the amplitudes $\{\psi_{\bm{c}_k}\}$ are independent of the $N$ values of $(X,Y)$ by construction, the terms in the superposition where the verification record reads \enquote{pass} will dominate almost all of the amplitude.
+Correspondingly, when the verification record is observed by Alice or some other agents, there will be a high probability that they will find the message to read \enquote{pass}.
+When Alice reads \enquote{pass}, Alice's description of the state $CS,V$ and $R$ effectively becomes, up to normalization,

-up to normalisation.
-Since now the message is disentangled from Veronika and the Charlies, Alice can now rewind the interaction that caused Charlies and Veronika to become entangled, erasing all Veronika's memory about any individual outcome of any Charlie without modifying the verification record.
-The values of $X$ and $Y$ are stored in classical systems and thus will not be disturbed or erased by this process.
-The Charlies will now be in the state